What is Betaine Hydrochloride?

 Betaine HCl and Microorganisms

-In the presence of undigested food, bad bacteria can also thrive.
+In the presence of undigested food, harmful bacteria can also thrive.
 Low stomach acidity enhances the probability of SIBO or small intestinal bacterial overgrowth.
 Other pathogens like Salmonella, Campylobacter jejuni, and Clostridium difficile can also flourish without our gut’s natural protection.

-Betaine HCl, the Gallbladder, and the Liver
+Betaine Hydrochloride, the Gallbladder, and the Liver

 Betaine HCl supports the liver and gallbladder both directly and indirectly.